-Katharine (Katy) Lum is an associate at Lass Moses Ramp & Cooper, LLC where she brings sharp analytical skills and a comprehensive understanding of Colorado domestic laws and courts to her family law practice.
+Katharine (Katy) Lum is an attorney at Lass Moses Ramp & Cooper LLC where she brings sharp analytical skills and a comprehensive understanding of Colorado domestic laws and courts to her family law practice.
 Prior to joining our firm in 2012, Katy served as a judicial law clerk for Justice Gregory Hobbs of the Colorado Supreme Court.

 Katy attended the University of California, Berkeley, School of Law, where she was a recipient of the Dean’s Fellowship, a merit-based award.
 As a student initially focused on environmental law, she won the American Jurisprudence Award for her academic performance in Environmental Law and was a member of the board of Ecology Law Quarterly.
 Katy was also an active participant in Community Legal Outreach, a student group providing free legal services and referrals to vulnerable members of the San Francisco Bay Area community.

-When Katy isn’t working, she can be found hiking in the mountains, hanging off the side of a rock face, or baking treats which our doctors wish she would stop bringing to the office.
+When Katy isn’t working, she can be found hiking in the mountains, hanging off the side of a rock face, playing the cello, or baking treats which our doctors wish she would stop bringing to the office.